Who Is Anthony Kennedy?

-Kennedy has been, if anything, a surprising and unpredictable justice on the Supreme Court, displaying thoughtful independence that at times, fails to reflect any particular ideology.
+Kennedy was a surprising and unpredictable justice on the Supreme Court, displaying thoughtful independence that, at times, fails to reflect any particular ideology.
 His episodic departure from conservative jurisprudence reflected a civil-libertarian perspective on certain individual rights.

 For example, although he was generally deferential to the government on criminal law and related matters, he voted, along with Scalia and the court's liberals, to declare unconstitutional a Texas law that prohibited the desecration of the American flag, on the grounds that the Constitution protects such acts as symbolic speech.

-He also wrote the court's decision in Romer, Governor of Colorado v.
-Evans (1996), which voided an amendment to the Colorado state constitution that prohibited state and local governments from enacting laws that would protect the rights of gays, lesbians and bisexuals and in Lawrence v.
-Texas (2003) he declared unconstitutional Texas's law criminalizing sodomy between two consenting adults of the same sex.
+He also wrote the court's decision in Romer v.
+Evans (1996), which voided an amendment to the Colorado state constitution that prohibited state and local governments from enacting laws that would protect the rights of gays, lesbians and bisexuals.
+In Lawrence v.
+Texas (2003), he declared Texas' law criminalizing sodomy between two consenting adults of the same sex unconstitutional.

 On June 26, 2015, one day after the ruling on health care, the Supreme Court announced a landmark 5 to 4 ruling guaranteeing a right to same-sex marriage.
 Justice Kennedy wrote the majority decision in which he stated: “No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 In forming a marital union, two people become something greater than once they were.
 As some of the petitioners in these cases demonstrate, marriage embodies a love that may endure even past death.
 It would misunderstand these men and women to say they disrespect the idea of marriage.
 Their plea is that they do respect it, respect it so deeply that they seek to find its fulfillment for themselves.
 Their hope is not to be condemned to live in loneliness, excluded from one of civilization’s oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants them that right.”

-Justice Kennedy joined more liberal Justices Ruth Bader Ginsburg, Stephen G. Breyer, Sonia Sotomayor and Elena Kagan in the landmark decision.
-Dissenting justices included Chief Justice John Roberts, Justices Clarence Thomas, Samuel Alito and Antonin Scalia, all of whom wrote opinions expressing that it was not the Supreme Court’s place to decide same-sex marriage and it was an overreach of the court’s power.
+Justice Kennedy joined more liberal Justices Ginsburg, Breyer, Sotomayor and Kagan in the landmark decision.
+Dissenting justices included Chief Justice Roberts, Justices Clarence Thomas, Samuel Alito and Scalia, all of whom wrote opinions expressing that it was not the Supreme Court’s place to decide same-sex marriage and it was an overreach of the court’s power.
 Justice Scalia called the ruling “a threat to American democracy” while Justice Alito wrote: "Even enthusiastic supporters of same-sex marriage should worry about the scope of the power that today's majority claims.
 Today's decision shows that decades of attempts to restrain this Court's abuse of its authority have failed."